 Psychotherapy in mental health is a general term for treating mental health problems by talking with a psychiatrist, psychologist or other mental health provider.
 During psychotherapy, you learn about your condition and your moods, feelings, thoughts and behaviors.
-Psychotherapy helps you learn how to take control of your life and respond to challenging situations with healthy coping skills.
-There are many types of psychotherapy, each with its own approach.
-The type of psychotherapy that’s right for you depends on your individual situation.
-Psychotherapy is also known as talk therapy, counseling, psychosocial therapy or, simply, therapy.
+It helps individuals to learn how to take control of your life and respond to challenging situations with healthy coping skills.
+There are many types of psychotherapy and the right one for you depends on your individual situation.

 Psychotherapy in mental health

-Psychotherapy can be helpful in dealing with a number of life’s stresses and conflicts that can affect anyone.
-For example, it may be helpful in resolving conflicts with one’s partner or someone else in their life.
-It can also relieve anxiety or stress due to work or other situations and helps people to cope with major life changes, such as divorce, the death of a loved one or the loss of a job.
+Psychotherapy can be helpful in resolving conflicts with one’s partner or someone else in their life.
+It can also relieve anxiety or stress due to work or other situations.
+Besides, it helps people to cope with major life changes, such as divorce, the death of a loved one or the loss of a job.
 Additionally, psychotherapy is used by people to come to terms with a serious physical health problem, such as diabetes, cancer or long-term (chronic) pain.
-Not forgetting that this approach helps people to recover from physical or sexual abuse or witnessing violence, cope with sexual problems, and improve sleep among people with trouble getting to sleep or staying asleep (insomnia).
+It helps people to recover from physical or sexual abuse or witnessing violence.
+Additionally, cope with sexual problems, and improve sleep among people with trouble getting to sleep or staying asleep (insomnia).
 Psychotherapy can be as effective as medications, such as antidepressants.
 However, depending on the specific situation, psychotherapy alone may not be enough to ease the symptoms of a mental health condition.
 You may also need medications or other treatments.
-Psychotherapy in mental health

 Use MLA